Change

 Moreover, the products and services the Group is developing for the future could potentially infringe on the intellectual property rights of other companies and organizations, or the Group could fail to handle an employee’s invention appropriately, resulting in a claim for compensation or other redress being made against the Group.
 Such eventualities could adversely affect the Group’s operating results and financial position.

-The IHI Group often manufactures its products after executing individual order contracts with its customers, and for construction work involving large contract amounts, the Group conducts internal reviews from multiple perspectives before executing contracts.
+In many cases, the Group manufactures products for large projects after concluding individual order contracts with customers and conducts a multifaceted internal review before concluding an order contract.
 However, such factors as unanticipated changes in the economic environment, inadequate prior investigation, unexpected complications, or a business downturn at a joint venture partner or other partner may cause construction work that exceeds the original estimate, payment of penalties if the Group is unable to achieve the level of performance or delivery date required by the customer, or additional costs.
 As a result, the Group’s operating results and financial position could be adversely affected.
 In addition, the Group makes every possible effort to avoid risks associated with cancellation of an order contract at the request of a customer, including insertion of a penalty clause in the terms of its order contracts, but it may not always be possible to fully recover costs disbursed.
 As a result, the Group’s performance and financial position could be adversely affected.

 Whilst the IHI Group endeavors to manufacture key components within the Group, it also takes delivery of raw materials, components, and services from multiple external suppliers.
 The Group strives to ensure reliable procurement by working to constantly gather information on market trends for its key raw materials and components.
 In addition, the Group takes steps to reduce risk, such as rigorously monitoring suppliers’ product quality and delivery dates, and diversifying procurement sources to avoid excessive concentration or dependency on particular suppliers.
-However, in case of occurrence of such problems as sudden changes in the prices for material and equipment, or in the demand and supply balance of special steel and others, and rise in procurement costs in the process of promoting CSR procurement for the purpose of respecting human rights and realizing sustainable society, as well as in the international situation, in addition to disruption of our supply chain caused by a severe disaster and the spread of COVID-19, they may cause problems including increased costs or delayed deliveries.
+However, in case of occurrence of such problems as sudden changes in the prices for material and equipment, or in the demand and supply balance, and rise in procurement costs in the process of promoting CSR procurement for the purpose of respecting human rights and realizing sustainable society, as well as in the international situation, in addition to disruption of our supply chain caused by a severe disaster and a spread of infectious diseases, they may cause problems including increased costs or delayed deliveries.
 These problems could lead to deterioration in the Group’s operating results and financial position.

-The IHI Group owns production sites in a variety of locations.
-A severe disaster affecting the Group’s production facilities, production delays/suspension, supply chain disruption, a power outage, inability to obtain materials or equipment, or a power restriction affecting production activities caused from infections including COVID-19 and geopolitical changes such as the situation involving Russia and Ukraine, could occur on a greater scale than anticipated in their BCPs, or adjustment of production capacity may not be able to keep pace if production volume were to fluctuate more suddenly than anticipated.
+As described in “2.
+Major facilities” under “Ⅲ. Information about facilities” in this Annual Securities Report, the IHI Group owns production sites in a variety of locations.
+A severe disaster affecting the Group’s production facilities, production delays/suspension, supply chain disruption, a power outage, inability to obtain materials or equipment, or a power restriction affecting production activities caused from infections including COVID-19 and geopolitical changes such as the situation involving Russia and Ukraine, could occur on a greater scale than anticipated in their business continuity plan (BCP), or adjustment of production capacity may not be able to keep pace if production volume were to fluctuate more suddenly than anticipated.
 Such eventualities could lead to deterioration in the Group’s operating results and financial position.

 Company Management Top